Skip to main content

 There are some nasty scenes, but I can tell you, you won’t think twice about it because you’ll be laughing too much to realize how disgusting they are.

-They built a story with some logic, not good, not bad, but that’s definitely not what keeps you watching this.
-If you need to forget about everything and have a good time, without any major worries, I totally recommend you give Santa Clarita Diet a watch.
+If you need to forget about everything and have a good time without any major worries, I totally recommend watching Santa Clarita Diet.

 Comments